 First of all, it’s likely your fault.
-Yes, if you are disappointed with your marketing, whether internal or external, it’s due to your misjudgment.
-Sorry, but someone has to say it out loud.
+Yes, if you are disappointed with your marketing, whether internal or external, it’s probably (not necessarily but most likely) due to your misjudgment.
+Sorry, but I had to say it out loud.

 I hope that by the end of this post, you will understand why I think this way, and I sure hope that you will agree.